hadashiA/UniTaskPubSub/README.md

 # UniTaskPubSub

 UniTask & `IUniTaskAsyncEnumerable` based pub/sub messaging.
-This is like the UniTask version of UniTask.MessageBroker.
+This is like the UniTask version of UniRx.MessageBroker.

 ## Pub/Sub (Publish/Subscribe) pattern